rackerlabs/technical-blog/_posts/2013-11-05-welcome-to-performance-cloud-servers-have-some-benchmarks.markdown

 * **30GB Performance PV 6 run average unixbench System Score**: 1974.24 (~29% higher than baseline)
 * **30GB Performance PV-HVM 6 run average unixbench System Score**: 4876 (~260% higher than baseline)

 They're pretty fast, I'd say - but you can look at the raw data and draw your own conclusions.
-Using the PV-HVM enabled Ubuntu image sees massive increases in the overall performance on both the 1GB and the 30GB Performance flavors.
+Using the PV-HVM enabled Ubuntu operating system image sees massive increases in the overall performance on both the 1GB and the 30GB Performance flavors.

 #### Second up; fio